 Tanzania has sustained relatively high economic growth over the last decade, averaging 6–7% a year.
-But while the poverty rate in the country has declined, the absolute number of poor has not because of the high population growth rate.
+While the poverty rate in the country has declined, the absolute number of poor citizens has not because of the high population growth rate.
 The country’s overall population is about 55 million (2016).

 In October 2015, John Pombe Magufuli was elected the fifth president of the United Republic of Tanzania.
 Magufuli’s Fifth-Phase Government has prioritised efforts to clampdown on corruption, improve public administration and manage public resources for improved social outcomes.
 The Mo Ibrahim Index of African Governance shows Tanzania has improved in its overall governance indicators between 2015-18.
 The Worldwide Governance Indicators show Tanzania has either deteriorated or has been stagnant in all governance indicators between 2012 and 2017 (except for control of corruption).
 The strongest decline has been in voice and accountability, in political stability/violence and rule of law.
 Tanzania will hold local government elections in November 2019, with presidential and parliamentary elections in October 2020.